Electric Scooter Safety – Avoid Accidents With This Complete 17-Step Checklist

 There are two main reasons for this.

-The first is, the electric scooter is an electric device.
+The first is, that the electric scooter is an electric device.
 It is always wise to keep it away from water.
 Even though the battery and the electric parts are protected, they will never be fully immune to water.
 They can easily break or malfunction because of it.
 While rare, electric scooter defects because of water contact do happen, and they are almost never covered by your scooter’s warranty.

 The second reason is safety.
 Riding in the rain will increase the slipperiness of the road.
-It will create puddles that are difficult to spot, and can lead to a bad calculation.
-Also, the rain will reduce the visibility on the road.

-Avoid riding in the rain or snow as much as possible.
 Only do it if you absolutely have to, and make sure you take all the steps to waterproof your scooter in that case.

 Related to the point above, wet weather, especially in the winter, will cause the road to freeze.